 In only 72 pages, Janice Garrison tells 83 Certified Scrum Master secrets!
 This book is a collection of Certified Scrum Master (CSM) and Scrum related questions and answers to provide the reader with some fundamental knowledge on the topic.
 It's worth a read if you are interested in acquainting yourself with the basics.

 8) Guide to Scrum Methodology (eBook)

 This eBook discusses how “the Scrum practice, which is a subset of Agile, has subsequently unfolded itself in multiple levels and the complexities that arise in product development.”
 This offers an expert introduction to what Scrum is and why it helps for many different processes.
-SimpliLearn offers this guide as a free asset for anyone trying to gain a better understanding of applicable Scrum methodology.
+SimpliLearn provides this guide as a free asset for anyone trying to gain a better understanding of applicable Scrum methodology.
 The “Guide to Scrum Methodology” additionally covers an extensive risk factor analysis.
-Simplilearn includes potential certification paths involved to aid professionals in their quest to find a good fit for their Scrum mastery skill set, and higher paying jobs.
+Simplilearn includes potential certification paths involved to aid professionals in their quest to find a good fit for their Scrum mastery skill set and higher-paying jobs.

 Page Count: 15

 If you are preparing for the Certified Scrum Master exam, studying without expert instruction is probably a bad idea.
-These books are only meant to complement the learning on a full-fledged CSM certification training course, but they provide a full spectrum of the Scrum field and its core concepts.
+These books are only meant to complement the learning on a full-fledged CSM certification training, but they provide a full spectrum of the Scrum field and its core concepts.

 Have we missed any great Certified Scrum Mastery reference texts?
 Let us know in the comments below, and we’ll be sure to add it to our list!

 Here's the video of our course on 9 Reasons To Consider A CSM Certification.